-Algorithm 3.18 Batcher's "Bitonic" Sorting Network
+Algorithm 20 Batcher's "Bitonic" Sorting Network

 - 1: A batcher sorting network of width n consists of two batcher sorting networks of width n/2 followed by a merging network of width n.
-(See Figure 3.19.) - 2: A batcher sorting network of width 1 is empty.
+(See Figure 4.2.) - 2: A batcher sorting network of width 1 is empty.

-Theorem 3.20.
-A sorting network (Algorithm 3.18) sorts an arbitrary sequence of n values.
-It has depth $\mathcal{O}(\log^2 n)$ .
+Theorem 4.12.
+A sorting network (Algorithm 20) sorts an arbitrary sequence of n values.
+It has depth $O(\log^2 n)$.

 Proof.
-Correctness is immediate: at recursive stage k $(k=1,2,3,\ldots,\log n)$ we merge $2^k$ sorted sequences into $2^{k-1}$ sorted sequences.
-The depth d(n) of the sorting network of width n is the depth of a sorting network of width n/2 plus the depth m(n) of a merging network of width n.
+Correctness is immediate: at recursive stage k $(k=1,2,3,\ldots,\log n)$ we merge 2^k) sorted sequences into 2^{k-1} sorted sequences.
+The depth d(n) of the sorting network of level n is the depth of a sorting network of level n/2 plus the depth m(n) of a merging network with width n.
 The depth of a sorter of level 1 is 0 since the sorter is empty.
-Since a merging network of width n has the same depth as a bitonic sequence sorter of width n, we know by Lemma 3.15 that $m(n) = \log n$ .
-This gives a recursive formula for d(n) which solves to $d(n) = \frac{1}{2} \log^2 n + \frac{1}{2} \log n$ .
+Since a merging network of width n has the same depth as a bitonic sequence sorter of width n, we know by Lemma 4.10 that $m(n) = \log n$.
+This gives a recursive formula for d(n) which solves to $d(n) = \frac{1}{2} \log^2 n + \frac{1}{2} \log n$.

-Figure 3.19: A batcher sorting network
+Figure 4.2: A batcher sorting network

-- Simulating Batcher's sorting network on an ordinary sequential computer takes time $\mathcal{O}(n\log^2 n)$ .
-As said, there are sequential sorting algorithms that sort in asymptotically optimal time $\mathcal{O}(n\log n)$ .
-So a natural question is whether there is a sorting network with depth $\mathcal{O}(\log n)$ .
+- Simulating Batcher's sorting network on an ordinary sequential computer takes time $\mathcal{O}(n\log^2 n)$.
+As said, there are sequential sorting algorithms that sort in asymptotically optimal time $\mathcal{O}(n\log n)$.
+So a natural question is whether there is a sorting network with depth $\mathcal{O}(\log n)$.
 Such a network would have some remarkable advantages over sequential asymptotically optimal sorting algorithms such as heapsort.
 Apart from being highly parallel, it would be completely oblivious, and as such perfectly suited for a fast hardware solution.
 In 1983, Ajtai, Komlos, and Szemeredi presented a celebrated $\mathcal{O}(\log n)$ depth sorting network.
 (Unlike Batcher's sorting network the constant hidden in the big-O of the "AKS" sorting network is too large to be practical, however.) - It can be shown that Batcher's sorting network and similarly others can be simulated by a Butterfly network and other hypercubic networks, see next chapter. - What if a sorting network is asynchronous?!?
 Clearly, using a synchronizer we can still sort, but it is also possible to use it for something else.
 Check out the next section!

-3.3 Counting Networks
+4.3 Counting Networks